This house features a dormer above the doorway, obscured by vegetation in this view.

 I’ve not been able to locate any history of Walker Grove Church, but it is an important landmark of African-American religious architecture and was obviously integral to its community since.
+This style was very common among African-American congregations in the late 19th and early 20th centuries and I believe the church dates to the early 1900s-1910s.
 A school was located on the same property.

 Board walls were paneled and sheet rock and ceiling tiles added at some point in the congregation’s history.
 There is no air conditioning and since I didn’t locate a chimney I presume there was a flue for a pot-bellied stove somewhere.